Will crash across your southern capes

 What did they say?

-For nearly 20 years, this is all I’ve seen from conservatives on Iraq.
+This is all I’ve seen from conservatives on Iraq.
 Not once have I had anything that qualifies as conversation.

 It’s not anti-war — It’s pro-thinking